rolljee/Electron-starter/README.md

 ## Database

 I've just found an interresting library.
-A lighweigth database you can get by : `npm install --save nedb` -> See the full doc here (and show your support).
+A lighweigth database you can get by : `npm install --save nedb` -> [See the full doc here](https://github.com/louischatriot/nedb) (witch is awesome).

 # USAGE : how to ?